edgedelta/docs/docs/installation/linux.md

 5. In the table, locate the newly created agent, and then click the corresponding green rocket to deploy additional instructions.
 6. Click **Linux**.
 7. In the window that appears, copy the command.
   - This window also displays your API key.
+Copy this key for a later step.

 ***